Frequently Asked Questions (FAQ)

 Q. What is trekking?

 A. Nepal is a pioneer in the sport of trekking.
 A trek is a mountain walk from place to place, rather than just rambling or day walking from a fixed base.
 A trek is not necessarily more arduous or uncomfortable than center-based sojourns; we believe they are more interesting and rewarding.
 Trekking appeals to different people for different reasons.
-Most are drawn to the healthy exercise and magnificent mountain scenery, both of which are fully guaranteed.
-Because of the type of treks we operate, Mountain Tribes particularly appeals to those who are seeking unspoiled areas and an opportunity to experience the indigenous culture, history and traditions of a region.
+Most are drawn to healthy exercise and magnificent mountain scenery, both of which are fully guaranteed.
+Because of the type of treks we operate, Mountain Tribes particularly appeal to those who are seeking unspoiled areas and an opportunity to experience the indigenous culture, history and traditions of a region.
 For some- certainly not everyone the lure of trekking is the desire to take on a strenuous, testing high-altitude route.

 Q. How long is the trek and how far each day walking?